bagussatriakusuma/ChallengeChapter3Synrgy/README.md

-# ChallengeChapter3Synrgy
-Challenge Chapter 3 - Android Engineering 2 Synrgy Academy
+# Branch 1 - With Activity Only 🚀